iSabyasachi/project-2024/rxjs-practice/README.md

 4. **Filtering Even Numbers**
    Use `filter` to emit only even numbers from a stream.

-   ##### Code Implementation for Filtering Even Numbers
+   ##### Code Implementation: Filtering Even Numbers

    The following implementation demonstrates the use of `filter` to emit only even numbers from a stream:

    ```typescript
    import { of, Observable } from 'rxjs';